kishanpatel789/kp_data_dev_site/content/posts/010_AirflowScheduling.md

     # do something amazing here
 ```

 When do you think the very first run of this DAG will occur?
-You may think the first run will be on 2025-01-01 at 12:00 AM.
+You may think the first run will be 1/1/25 at 12:00 AM.

-But the first run will actually be on 2025-01-**02** at 12:00AM, or one day after the start date.
+But the first run will actually be on 1/**2**/25 at 12:00AM, or one day after the start date.

 The actual time a DAG runs can be can be confusing.
 Airflow uses a concept called "data interval" where each DAG run is designed to process data associated with a certain time window.
+Typically, a DAG runs at the end of each data interval.
 In Airflow, the first run of a DAG occurs at `start_date + schedule`, or when the first time window has closed.

 [insert diagram showing time intervals]